BLCM/bl3mods/Stygian Emperor/Moze/Reactive Armor/README.md

 *Ranks above 3 can only be legitimately attained through the* ***Grenadier*** *class mod.*

+(From my testing, it seems like the splash and other elemental resistances stack when hit by an elemental splash, though I'm not sure whether that's linearly.)

 Changelog
 ---------
 **v1.0.1** (7/27/2021)**:** The stats increase more satisfyingly per rank, and the skill card's claim that your splash resistance is only double your fire/rad resistance until rank 3 is more accurate.

 Credits
 -------
-- **Grimm** for making the **Fl4k** mod from which I reverse-engineered part of this.
+- **Grimm**, for making the **Fl4k** mod from which I reverse-engineered part of this.
 And now special thanks for rewriting my shitty trog-code!
-- **CZ47** for making the **Amara 2.0** mod from which I reverse-engineered the rest of this, and letting me in on the games' super-secret damage resistance formula.
+- **CZ47**, for making the **Amara 2.0** mod from which I reverse-engineered the rest of this, and letting me in on the games' super-secret damage resistance formula.
-- **Apocalyptech** who understands more than I could *possibly* know.
+- **Apocalyptech**, who understands more than I could *possibly* know.

 Contact the Author
 ------------------